GalaxyShadesCat/SpatialDeconBenchmark/scripts/RCTD/README.md

 Use `devtools` to install spacexr and Redeconve
 ```
 devtools::install_github("dmcable/spacexr", build_vignettes = FALSE)
-devtools::install_github("ZxZhou4150/Redeconve", build_vignettes = FALSE)
 ```
 ## Run Example
 ```
 Rscript RCTD_seqFISH+.R
 Rscript RCTD_Visium.R
 ```
-This will run RCTD (spacexr) and Redeconve on the seqFISH dataset.
-Output will be stored in `results/seqFISH/`.
+This will run RCTD (spacexr) on the seqFISH and Visium dataset.
+Output will be stored in `results/seqFISH/seqFISH_RCTD.csv`.